ADITYASHAH-IITP/Generating-image-captions-with-the-BLIP-model/README.md

 Use the gr.Interface class to create the web app interface:

 Step 5: Launch the Web App
-Start the web app by calling the launch() method:
+Start the web app by calling the launch() method.

+Step 6: Run the application

+Save the complete code to a Python file, for example, image_captioning_app.py.
+Open a terminal or command prompt, navigate to the directory where the file is located, and run the command python3 image_captioning_app.py